 - arccot(0) = π/2

 Another critical concept is the graphical representation of arccot(x).
 The graph of arccot(x) is a decreasing function defined for all real numbers.
-It has a horizontal asymptote at y = 0 as x approaches infinity and another horizontal asymptote at y = π as x approaches negative infinity.
+Plus, it has a horizontal asymptote at y = 0 as x approaches infinity and another horizontal asymptote at y = π as x approaches negative infinity.
 The graph passes through the point (0, π/2).
 Visualizing the graph can help understand the behavior of the function and its range (0, π).

 The inverse cotangent function appears in a variety of applications.
-In engineering, it is used to calculate angles in circuit analysis and signal processing.
+On top of that, in engineering, it is used to calculate angles in circuit analysis and signal processing.
 In computer graphics, it helps determine viewing angles and orientations.
 In physics, it appears in problems involving projectile motion and angular momentum.
 Understanding how to manipulate and solve equations involving arccot(x) is therefore a valuable skill in many scientific and technical fields.
 The accurate use of arccot(x) often requires careful consideration of the domain and range, as well as an awareness of the relationships between inverse trigonometric functions.

 Trends and Latest Developments